How Do Different Types of Water Affect Your Teeth?

 Filtered Tap Water

-A large number of Americans also drink filtered tap water.
+A large number of Americans also drink filtered or treated tap water.
 Whether you use a filter that attaches directly to the tap or use a pitcher filter, you may feel like you’re doing the best possible thing for your family.
 However, filtered water isn’t always the best option.

 The filtration process may be getting rid of fluoride and other important compounds that are standard in tap water.
 It all depends on the filter you use.
 Some filters allow fluoride through or add it back after the filtering process is complete.
 If you want to ensure that you’re getting what you need from your water, it’s important to make sure that you get the right filter.